outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

 ~ # su -s /bin/bash -c "php ./occ files:scan --all" nginx
 ```

 **Attention**: with the help of `occ files:scan --all`, we can modify (add, remove files) data directory directly without the interfence of Nextcloud web or clients.
 For example, you have a big video file on server, and have to fetch the video file to local PC and then synchronize through Nextcloud client.
-Alternatively, just copy the video file to */opt/nextcloud-data/tina/files/Documents* and run the *occ* command above.
+Alternatively, just copy the video file to */opt/nextcloud-data/username/files/Documents* and run the *occ* command above.

 # DAV

-1. App Contacts 1.5.3 by does not create default address-book upon installation.
+1. App Contacts 1.5.3 by default does not create default address-book upon installation.
 Before creating or importing any contacts, an address-book must be created at first.
 2. [Importing address book from file works only partially because import breaks process limit in shared hosting environment](https://github.com/nextcloud/contacts/issues/235).

    >Contact could not be created.